-What Can a Handyman Do in Hartselle, Alabama?
+What Can a Handyman Do Without a License in Hartselle, Alabama?

 In Hartselle (Morgan County), most “handyman” work is legal without a state contractor license only when the total job cost stays under Alabama’s state contractor licensing threshold; once you exceed the threshold, you generally must hold an Alabama general contractor license (or an appropriate specialty/trade license).
 Separate state trade licenses are required for electrical, plumbing/gas, and HVAC work regardless of project size, and you’ll still need a City of Hartselle business license to operate.